shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-create-manage-support-package.md

 <properties
-   pageTitle="Crear un paquete de soporte de StorSimple | Microsoft Azure" description="Aprenda a crear, descifrar y editar un paquete de soporte para el dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Create a StorSimple support package | Microsoft Azure" description="Learn how to create, decrypt, and edit a support package for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"